Cuomo allegations leave Democrats grappling with response

 And on Monday, President Joe Biden, a longtime Cuomo ally, declined to stand behind the embattled governor.

-White House press secretary Jenn Psaki said the president supports the state attorney general’s probe.
+White House press secretary Jen Psaki said the president supports the state attorney general’s probe.
 She noted that Biden requires people to be treated with civility and respect in his administration.

 “The president’s view has been consistent and clear,” Psaki said when asked about Cuomo.
 “Every woman coming forward should be treated with dignity and respect.”